drewblas/magistrate/README.md

 ### What if the server is down?

-The magistrate request will time out after 30 seconds and then use its previously stored target_states.json file
+The magistrate request will time out after 30 seconds and then use its previously stored target_states.yml file

 ## Command line options

-See `magistrate`
+### run

+`magistrate run`

+run is the primary command used.
+It's intended to be run as a cron job periodically.
+Each time it's run it'll:

+* Download the target state for each worker from the server
+* Check each worker
+* Try to get it to its target state
+* POST back to the server its state

+### list

+`magistrate list`

+Will return a string like:

+{:test1=>{:state=>:unmonitored, :target_state=>:running}}

+This is the status string that is sent to the remote server during a run

+### start / stop

+`magistrate start WORKER_NAME`
+`magistrate stop WORKER_NAME`

+Allows you to manually start/stop a worker process.
+This has the side effect of writing the new target_state to the cached target state.
+It will then continue to use this requested state UNTIL it next gets a different state from the server.

 ## License